Complete Beginner's Guide to Learning Poker Fast

 This continues until everyone has called or all the chips are in the middle.

 Once again everyone still in the hand gets a chance to bet and consequently raise or fold.
 Once that betting round is complete he dealer puts a fourth card on the table that anyone can use.
 This is called the turn.

 Again everyone gets the chance to bet/check/raise/fold.
 The dealer puts a fifth card on the board that anyone can use.
 This is called the river.
 For the final time everyone gets a chance to bet/check/raise/fold.

 You can think of them as an ante if that makes it easier for you.
 No-Limit Hold’em features blinds to increase the action in otherwise boring hands.
 Otherwise players could fold every hand with no consequences, which would be a problem.

-How does Bluffing work in poker?
+How Bluffing in Poker Works

 It’s one thing to understand the basic rules of poker but to actually succeed at the game is another.
 You don’t want to waste a bunch of time losing so we’ll give you a few tips that will hopefully give you an edge over the other players who are also just learning how to play poker.
 We’ll cover three different levels of strategy below — beginner, intermediate and advanced — but all the tips are basic enough for starting players to understand.

 Here’s the best poker tip you’re going to get so listen closely: Don't play very many hands!
 You should only be playing 18-20% of the hands at a standard nine-handed table.
 You generally want to be playing good hands when you are just starting out.

 But what are good hands?
 You can start with 9-9, T-T, J-J, Q-Q, K-K, A-A and A-J, A-Q and A-K. You can loosen up that range if you’re playing against less than eight other opponents.

 Also: Try to avoid calling a lot.
 The call is one of the poker newbie’s favorite plays.
 It’s easy to understand why: New players aren’t sure what they actually have and whether it’s any good.
 Rookie poker players would rather call than bet because they don’t want to risk even more on what might not be as strong a hand as they originally thought.

 Here’s the thing about poker, however: Betting is much stronger than calling.
 How come?
 You can win a pot without showing your cards by betting.
 You can’t do the same thing by calling.
 It’s that simple.

-Furthermore experienced poker will take beginner poker players for a ride.
+Furthermore experienced poker players will take beginner poker players for a ride.
 Once an experienced poker player finds a good hand they’ll simply bet a moderate amount on every street as the rookie pays them off on every street.

 For all these reasons it’s worth putting in a bet or re-raise in even if you don’t feel completely comfortable doing it.

 Without knowing the context of a hand you can’t arbitrarily say what hand is going to win but there are hands that tend to win more than others.
 Say you have pocket fives.
 The flop comes A-8-5.
 This is pretty much an ideal flop because your hand strength is very concealed.
 People are going to have a very hard time putting you on that exact hand and they may have even flopped a big pair of aces.

 You can make the same argument about straights and full houses.
 On the other hand there are hands that are difficult to conceal.
 If you’ve got trip fives (that’s one five in your hand and two on the board) then a lot of people are going to expect three-of-a-kind.
 Same thing goes for flushes, which are very easy for even beginners to identify (although you might catch someone with a lower flush, which is great).

-Position is very important in poker
+Position is Very Important in Poker!

 What’s position, you ask?
 That’s the order in which players are forced to bet/check.
 After the flop the order always starts with the player on the left of the dealer.
 Generally it’s always best to go last because you get to see what everyone else in front of you is going to do.
 Here are the four biggest reasons to play in position:

 Four Biggest Reasons to Play in Position: